Welcome to:

 We are particularly grateful to Defra for funding the project's Phase 1 (£979k), to the Yorkshire Peat Partnership (YPP) for being such a devoted project partner, and to the Moorland Association (MA) for being a very supportive Advisory Group member.
 We also express our thanks to Natural England (NE) which is providing valuable day-to-day guidance and support within this project.
 Finally, we would like to thank all the involved landowners, land users, and especially the gamekeepers and farmers for their patience and contributions.
 We very much appreciate your support!

 We would like to acknowledge the Phase 2 extension with co-funding (£975k) from the MA, the British Association for Shooting and Conservation (BASC), United Utilities (UU), Yorkshire Water Services (YWS), the Heather Trust (HT; via funding from the HD Wills Trust) and the Law Family Charitable Foundation (LFCF).
-We have also received some maintenance grants from the Ecological Continuity Trust (ECT).
+We have also received some maintenance grants from the Ecological Continuity Trust (ECT) with support from the Ramble Worldwide Outdoor Trust (RWOT) .
 Further support was linked to 2 NERC iCASE PhDs (£185k) including support from the YPP (on peat chemistry) and NE (on soil microbes).
 We are currently mainly funded by NERC as part of the IdealUKFire project with further support from the ECT.

 Project aims